 The safest place you can store your bike is inside your home.
 But for most of us, an entrance hallway littered with muddy bikes isn’t practical.
 If you live in a flat it may even be banned in the lease.

-If you don’t have a garage and the hallway is a no-go, your best option is a purpose built bike store.
-Concealment is the first line of defense as opportunistic thieves are usually looking for things they can snatch or grab quickly.
-Secure the exterior of your cycle shelter with a good quality lock and add a further bike lock inside the shed if you think you’re at high risk of burglary.
+If you’re short on space, your best option is a purpose built bike store.
+Concealment is the first line of defence, as most thieves are looking for things they can snatch or grab quickly.
+Secure the exterior of your cycle shelter with a good quality padlock and add a further lock or chain inside the shed if you think you’re at high risk of burglary.

 To make sure you get the best purpose built bike store for your needs, check out the different sizes and designs at Waltons and speak to one of our experienced team before you make your purchase.

-Lead image: shutterstock
+Lead image: Shutterstock